Contents

 - Customize the applicable parameters and click Save.

-SRT Listener
+SRT Caller/Listener

-- Click +Source in the Source panel.
+- Click the SRT Listener or SRT Caller source in the Source panel.

 - Customize the applicable parameters and click Save.